Perfspec/kaggle_c_titanic/README.md

 Run this programme: `cargo run`

+Upload docs/main.tex to [Some Latex Runtime](https://www.overleaf.com/) to see mathematical documentation for this programme.

 The contents of train.csv should be printed to the console, where the records have been loaded using the csv crate and deserialized using the serde crate.
 This means that the records in train.csv must align with the struct TrainingRecord, as defined in lib.rs, or the application will throw an error.